Skip to main content

 Configure Sync Strategy

-Scheduled sync runs automatically at the specified intervals, keeping your data up-to-date without manual intervention.
+Scheduled sync runs automatically at the specified intervals.
 Manual sync requires you to trigger synchronization on-demand.

 Confluence Filters Configuration